KBHelpers/KBGxHelper-legal/README.md

 ### Contact

-For questions or concerns, contact the bot operator on Discord:
+For questions or concerns, contact the bot operator:

 kbhelpers.contact@gmail.com